 Though the risk is low, there's growing evidence that food can be contaminated by harmful chemicals from some types of plastic.
 Many foods are packaged in these risky plastics – including fresh meat, gourmet cheese, and even some health foods and organic vegetables.

 But plastic can also contain much smaller molecules that are free to migrate into the food it's in contact with.
 The plastic itself can slowly break down, releasing monomer, or other chemicals may be added to the plastic to give it the right mechanical properties.
-Two plastics of particular concern are:

 Infants and the very young are most vulnerable to exposure because of their lower body weight and because their growth and development are strongly influenced by hormones; the effects on health can be lifelong.

 There is, however, growing scientific evidence that even at these lower levels of exposure, phthalates and BPA may be causing problems such as infertility, obesity, breast cancer, prostate cancer, heart disease and diabetes.

 But many independent scientists have expressed concern that this limit is based on experiments done in the 1980s, rather than on the hundreds of more recent animal and laboratory studies suggesting we could be at risk from much lower doses.

 Such low dose effects now have enough scientific credibility for the American Medical Association (AMA) to call on the US government to enact new federal policies to decrease the public's exposure to endocrine-disrupting chemicals.
 In particular, the AMA stated that, "Policy should be based on comprehensive data covering both low-level and high-level exposures."

 Not surprisingly, the plastics industry strenuously refutes these findings and continues to insist that BPA is harmless at the low levels to which we're regularly exposed in our food.
 But while the evidence is far from conclusive, there's now far too much of it to be ignored.
 The underlying science is sound and the potential for such effects is real.

 Phthalates are now used in so many products they are almost impossible to avoid.
 A Swiss study found people who eat healthily and try to avoid chemical additives in their food are exposed to much the same levels of phthalates as those who eat junk food and don't worry about their diet at all.

-DEHP is the phthalate most often used as a plasticiser for PVC.
+Because of its low cost, DEHP is the phthalate most often used as a plasticiser for PVC.
 Experts now generally agree that low level exposure to DEHP can affect reproductive development, particularly in young boys, and a US study has found a link between exposure to phthalates and increased risk of diabetes and obesity in men.
-ESBO

 ESBO is one of the most frequently used additives to PVC when used for containers or packaging for food.
 It functions as a stabiliser as well as a plasticiser.
 Lid seals are formed at high temperatures, which causes the PVC in the seal to partially break down and release hydrogen chloride.

 ESBO reacts with the hydrogen chloride and prevents further breakdown of the plastic, but in doing so it forms compounds called chlorohydrins.
-Chlorohydrins make up, at most, five per cent of the ESBO but they can be toxic.
+Chlorohydrins make up, at most, five percent of the ESBO but they can be toxic.
 Chlorohydrins have been detected in foods closed in glass screw-cap jars.

 Polyethylene terephthalate (PET)

-Bottles used for water and softdrinks
+- Bottles used for water and softdrinks

-Jars for products such as peanut butter
+- Jars for products such as peanut butter

-Lightweight and 'green' wine bottles
+- Lightweight and 'green' wine bottles

-No known health hazards.
+Risks: No known health hazards

 High density polyethylene (HDPE)

-Bottles used for milk and cream
+- Bottles used for milk and cream

-Bags that line breakfast cereal packets
+- Bags that line breakfast cereal packets

-No known health hazards.
+Risks: No known health hazards

 Polyvinyl chloride (PVC)